- Sep 8, 2021

 Before deciding on conducting automated testing, here are some quick questions you should consider: How big/small is the project?
 What is the scope of the project?
 What are your resources (i.e. budget)?
 Will your budget allow you to spend much on QA automation?
 Will the cost of automation be cost-effective?
 How much time can you save with automated tests?
 Who are the involved stakeholders in the project?

 It is also noteworthy that test cases that are newly designed and not executed manually, which includes frequently changing requirements, and that are performed on an ad-hoc basis, are not suitable for automation.
-There should also be cautious in adding tests that are overly complex as it will slow down the feedback cycle.
+There should also be caution in adding tests that are overly complex as it will slow down the feedback cycle.